Some pet guardians care for more than one furry family member, many are from different species such as cats, dogs, Guinea pigs, birds and rabbits.

 - Cat acting nervous

-Cause of flea (and tick) medicine poisoning in cats:
+Cause of flea and tick medication poisoning in cats:

 - Sensitivity to the medicine